bryborge/cosmos/aws/README.md

 # ☁️  Amazon Web Services (AWS)

-This is where all the Infrastructure as Code (IaC) for the various resources in AWS that I use lives.
+All the Infrastructure as Code (IaC) for the various resources in AWS that I use lives here.

 ## 🛠️  Built With